The prime shipbuilding site for building the large complex non-combat vessels under Canada’s National Shipbuilding Strategy program (NSS).

-Victoria Shipyards is one of the few North American shipyards executing work on international cruise vessels and performing the first major vessel LNG duel fuel conversion on two ships.
+Victoria Shipyards is one of the few North American shipyards executing work on international cruise vessels and performing the first major vessel LNG dual fuel conversion on two ships.
 Victoria Shipyards operates within the federally owned Esquimalt Graving Dock (EGD), the largest solid bottom commercial drydock on the West Coast of the Americas.

 - Solid foundation graving dock 360m (1,200 ft) in length x 38.4m (126 ft) clear width – divisible in three sections to facilitate concurrent projects

 - Three rail-mounted cranes with up to 150-tonne capacity